 News and Announcements

-Late last week, Gov. Jim Justice issued executive orders declaring additional half-days on Monday, Dec.
-24, and Monday, Dec.
+Late last week, Gov. Jim Justice issued proclamations declaring the afternoons of Thursday, Dec.
+24, and Thursday, Dec.
 31, as official holidays for State employees.
-And since WVU already observes these days as holidays, the University has modified its holiday calendar to include an additional 7.5-hour “floating” holiday (pro-rated by FTE) for leave-eligible employees, effective Monday, Dec.
-24.
+And since WVU and WVU Research Corp. already observe these days as holidays, the University has modified its holiday calendar.

 WVU is granting 7.5 hours of floating holiday time (pro-rated by FTE) to leave-eligible employees, effective Dec.
 24.